Anurag-30/knowledge-base/05-PostgresSql/04-Foreign Keys And Joins/Readme.md

 A foreign key is a key used to link two tables together.
-This is sometimes also called as a referencing key.
+This is sometimes also called as a referencing key. <br />

 A Foreign Key is a column or a combination of columns whose values match a Primary Key in a different table.